 "By this will we have been sanctified through the offering of the body of Jesus Christ once for all.
 Every priest stands daily ministering and offering time after time the same sacrifices, which can never take away sins; but He, having offered one sacrifice for sins for all time, sat down at the right hand of God, waiting from that time onward until His enemies be made a footstool for His feet.
 For by one offering He has perfected for all time those who are sanctified."
 (Hebrews 10:10-14)

 If we truly must make amends for any of the sins that we have committed in this lifetime, then how does it not follow that Christ's work was insufficient to atone for the sins of mankind?
 How is that the forgiveness of sin?
 The Scriptures clearly teach justification by faith, apart from the merit of all good works:

 "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast."
 (Ephesians 2:8-9)

 The reasoning comprising the logical syllogism employed by Catholic Answers is deceptive at best.
 It is highly fallacious, for it draws a conclusion that simply does not follow from the two mentioned premises.
 This is known as a non-sequitur.
-Catholic Answers is guilty of presenting a false dilemma.
-It presents to unsuspecting readers a false dichotomy, assuming that purgatory must be the only logical conclusion.
+Catholic Answers presents to unsuspecting readers a false dichotomy, assuming that purgatory must be the only logical conclusion.
 But that is simply not true.
-It has no scriptural backing.
+The idea does not even have scriptural backing.
 The blood of Christ cleanses believers from all sin.
 Purgatory is a perfect example of philosophy gone wrong:

 "See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ."
 (Colossians 2:8)